Solfege Ear Training

 In the Carl Orff approach, children are taught concepts through improvisation, composition and a natural sense of play.
 He taught using folk music and music composed by the children themselves.
 All musical concepts were taught through singing, chanting, dance, movement, drama and the playing of percussion instruments.
 He believed the order of instruments should be: 1.
 Body Percussion 2.
 Voice 3.
 Simple Percussion Instruments 4.
 Barred Instruments

 (For example, our tone bell set is an Orff instrument!)

 Let's Play Music was founded in great educational philosophies

 Learning From the Masters

-The student materials fee is paid online directly to Let's Play Music each year at enrollment time.
+A student materials fee is paid directly to Let's Play Music during annual enrollment.

 Ready to Begin?

 Out teachers are ready and wating. (clever muscial pun?)